caglacelik/SocketProgramming/README.md

 The created server-client console applications are in the form of messaging applications.
 “localhost” is set as the communication address and port selection is left to the user.
 If a full port is selected, re-entry is allowed.
+The protocol shown in the MainLogic.png file has been applied in communication.